store Skip to content

 “Yeah…a damned earthquake,” she responded sarcastically.
 “Hold that thought.”
 She snatched one of the candles and hurried towards the downstairs bathroom (though not a bath to be found).
 Atop everything, I heard a helicopter buzzing overhead; likely a police chopper or television crew.

 “It even flushed!”
 Spouse spoke enthusiastically upon her return.
 Strange how little things become so monumental sometimes.
 But then horror of horrors, I heard the undeniable sound of water!
 Not a tsunami.
 We were miles from salt water.
 The only body of water nearby was five blocks away in the multi-miles-long Lake Sammamish.
 Fresh water and likely not to make a stink over a tremor many miles out to sea.
 But it sounded closer, as if even in the room with us!
+(Next time we'll warm the water for you!)
 Did something go afoul when spouse flushed the toilet?
 Maybe a pipe broken upstairs?
 Perhaps I celebrated our unscathed nature far too soon or too loud?
 God doesn’t encourage pride or much in the way of festival.

 “Mister Mark Spitz!”
-Spouse solved the dilemma far quicker than I as she peered in the direction of the water sound.
-Pointing my flashlight to the same bearing, I illuminated Spitz’s mountain-lion-like paws slapping at the five-gallon water bowl like a hungry bear swatting salmon as they swam upstream.
+Spouse solved the dilemma far quicker than I as she peered in the direction of the water spill.
+Pointing my flashlight similarly, I illuminated Spitz’s mountain-lion-like paws slapping at the five-gallon water bowl like a hungry bear swatting spawning salmon

 “You get outta that water right this second!”
 Spouse snarled as Spitz backpedaled a few inches, though not abandoning his watery preoccupation.
 It held his rapt attention, as he continued to pound it out of his bowl in a golden retriever frenetic frolic, saturating the floor as well as himself.
 He was having a ball!
 What earthquake?